Brokenhammer72/SVM/readme.md

 SUB   | substracts the the second value from the previous MUL   | multiples top two values on the stack
-Div   | divides the top value by the first second top value HLT   | Marks the end of the program
+Div   | divides the top value by the first second top value AND   | does the binary AND operation and on the top two value OR    | does the binary OR operation and on the top two value HLT   | Marks the end of the program